sodafoundation/api/README.md

 The OpenSDS community welcomes anyone who is interested in software defined storage and shaping the future of cloud-era storage.
 If you are a company, you should consider joining the [OpenSDS Project](https://opensds.io/).
 If you are a developer want to be part of the PoC development that is happening now, please refer to the Contribute sections below.

+The current opensds team that is developing the PoC prototype comes from Huawei,Intel, EMC and Wetern Digital.

 ### Contact